-Table 1.5-1.
+Table 1.4-1.
 Summary matrix of environmental impacts and mitigation measures associated with the City Heights Planned Mixed-Use development, continued.

-Potential Impacts Mitigation Measures .
-The Sheriff's Department encourages planners responsible for formulating conditions of project approval to acquire a security survey and security plan for the development, and to apply best management practices such as Crime Prevention through Environmental Design (CPTED) to minimize visual obstacles, maintain visual surveillance corridors, and avoid places of concealment.
-If it is assumed that the ratio of calls per 1,000 .
-The Development Agreement to be negotiated population for City Heights would be approximately between the City and the project proponent if comparable to the 2008 call volumes of the Cle Elum/ Alternative 1 or 2 is selected, or conditions of project Roslyn/South Cle Elum Police Department and Kittitas approval that would be imposed by the County if County Sheriff's Department (which include the development occurs under Alternative 3A or 3B, will impacts of travelers on I-90 and recreational visitors to establish the terms of the project's proportionate-share the area), the project could generate in the range of cost of capital and operating expenditures for Law and 2,205 to 1,943 calls per year for the City Police Justice services.
-Department (Alternative 1 or 2), or 2,169 to 1,283 calls .
-The Fiscal Analysis of the development reasonably for the Sheriff's Department (Alternative 3A or 3B) at claculates that tax revenues generated by City Heights full build-out and 90% permanent occupancy. would result in a net surplus in revenue compared to the operational requirements of either the Cle Elum/Roslyn/South Cle Elum Police Department or the Kittitas County Sheriff's Department (see Draft EIS Tables 3.19-11 and 3.19-13). .
-Estimated annual revenues that would be allocated to the City's Law and Justice budget with Alternative 1 or 2 would fund the cost of four full-time-equivalent officers and approximately \$140,000 per year for jail and dispatch costs.
-These revenues would also approximately double the City's budget for Municipal Court services. .
+Potential Impacts Mitigation Measures 1 онетин Ітрисіз .
 Estimated annual revenues that would be allocated to the County's Law and Justice budget with Alternative 3A or 3B would be sufficient to fund 3.4 additional fully-equipped officers within the Sheriff's Department.
 Animal control requirements within the service area of .
 Until such time as the City or County adopts animal the Cle Elum/Roslyn/South Cle Elum Police control regulations, animal control measures could be Department would likely increase with the introduction addressed in the Covenants, Conditions and Restrictions of a resident population on the City Heights site.
-(CC&Rs) of the City Heights development to be enforced by the Homeowners' Association.
-Significant Unavoidable Adverse Impacts: Neither the C the Kittitas County Sheriff's Department identified any si enforcement associated with the proposed City Heights d sustained funding to address increased manpower, equipment and facilities over time.
-PUBLIC SERVICES: SCHOOLS The Cle Elum-Roslyn School District would serve the .
+(CC&Rs) of the City Heights development to be Tall and San enforced by the Homeowners' Association.
+Significant Unavoidable Adverse Impacts: Neither the Cl the Kittitas County Sheriff's Department identified any significant enforcement associated with the proposed City Heights de sustained funding to address increased manpower, equipm PUBLIC SERVI The Cle Elum-Roslyn School District would serve the .
 Given that the actual student population of the City Heights development under any alternative. development will vary from these estimates, it may be Student population projections (based on number of necessary to evaluate the actual projected capital impact housing units by type, and assuming 90% permanent on classroom capacity on an annual basis. occupancy at full build-out in 2022) range from .
 The School District can effectively fund the approximately 228 with Alternative 1 to approximately operational impacts of additional students through 121 with Alternative 3B. property tax revenues.
 The City Heights development would generate a larger tax base over which to spread the fixed cost of bond repayment.
+There is currently available capacity to accommodate .
+When it becomes clear that school building capacities some portion of City Heights students at the elementary will be reached, the optimal solution would be to and middle school levels; however, the development implement the District's Long-Range Facilities Plan; could - over the long term - generate a need for specifically, to embark on a capital improvement and additional school building capacity. expansion program with voter approval of a bond measure. .
+Other options to accommodate the additional students such as adding classrooms to the existing facilities or utilizing modular units to accommodate expansion would result in lower costs.
+These options could be funded by impact fees. .
+The City and County are authorized to impose impact fees on behalf of the School District.
+These could take the form of a per-lot payment or a per-student payment at the time actual development occurs.